 During the fiscal year ended August 31, 2022, the Company acquired four exploration concessions through an auction process and acquired the right to 28 new exploration concessions covering a total area of 20,800 hectares.
 Additionally, during November 2021, the Company entered into four different purchase agreements with various Peruvian companies or individuals to acquire six mining concessions for a total amount of US\$417,663; covering a total area of 1,000 hectares.
-At November 30, 2022, full legal title has transferred to the Company and the amounts outstanding have been paid in full, except for two payments of US\$10,000 and US\$80,000 that become payable in January 2023 and November 2024, respectively.
+At February 28, 2023, full legal title has transferred to the Company and the amounts outstanding have been paid in full, except for a payment of US\$80,000 that becomes payable November 2024.
 Of the concessions acquired, three concessions are subject to a 0.5% net smelter return ("NSR") royalty up to a maximum amount of US\$300,000.
 The Company has a right to repurchase the NSR royalty at any time for US\$300,000.

-C3 Metals Inc. (An Exploration Stage Company) Notes to Unaudited Condensed Consolidated Interim Financial Statements November 30, 2022
+(An Exploration Stage Company)

+Notes to Unaudited Condensed Consolidated Interim Financial Statements

+February 28, 2023